Lesson: 3

 Answer the following questions.

 a.
-How did the morning papers bring ambiance of celebration in the Varma family?
+How did the morning papers bring ambiance (atmosphere) of celebration in the Varma family?

-The morning papers brought ambiance of celebration in the Varma family as Rakesh finished his medical examination with top marks in the country.
+The morning papers brought an atmosphere of celebration to the Varma family as Rakesh finished his medical examination with top marks in the country.

 b.
 How did the community celebrate Rakesh’s success?